 It’s the vegetable of aristocrats, said to be a favorite of the Greek god, Zeus.
 Its exotic shape and size makes it intimidating to many gardeners, but the truth is, it’s just a thistle.
-If left to mature, it will form a beautiful blue-purple bloom with a diameter of four to five inches.
-It’s the artichoke.
-And seed plants from this elegant treat are easy to grow.
+If left to mature, it will form a beautiful blue-purple bloom with a diameter of 4 to 5 inches (10-13 cm).
+It’s the artichoke, and seed plants from this elegant treat are easy to grow.

 Harvesting Artichoke Seeds